-The suppression of vertical motions during stable conditions increases the frequency with which air motion is impacted by the local terrain.
+The suppression of vertical motions during stable conditions increases the local terrain's effect on air motion.
 Conversely, stable conditions isolate wind flows within the ridge-and-valley terrain from the effects of more distant terrain features and from winds aloft.
 These effects are particularly true with respect to mountain waves.
 Deep stable layers of air tend to reduce the vertical space available for oscillating vertical air motions caused by local mountain ranges (Smith et al. 2002).
 This effect on mountain wave formation may be important with regard the impact that the nearby Cumberland Mountains may have on local air flow.